jaliil-9/Lab-Tracker-Flutter-Mobile-App/README.md

 ## Overview

-Lab Tracker is a modern, efficient cross-platform application developped using Flutter framework, in order to improve how laboratory professionals manage their work.
+Lab Tracker is a modern, efficient cross-platform application developed using the Flutter framework to improve how laboratory professionals manage their work.
 By combining intuitive task management with experiment tracking capabilities, it offers a solution for laboratory workflow optimization.

 <details>
 <summary><strong>Authentication</strong></summary>